Trump threatened to invoke the Insurrection Act (again). What is it?

 How would troop deployments differ under the Insurrection Act?

 So far during Trump's second term, National Guard troops have been called into Los Angeles, Chicago and Portland, Ore., under a statute known as Title 10, which places the force under federal control.
-The operations in Memphis and Washington, D.C., were authorized under Title 32, meaning they were under state command.
-(The situation in D.C is unique since the federal district is not a state and therefore does not have a governor.)
+The operations in Memphis, Tenn., and Washington, D.C., were authorized under Title 32, meaning they were under state command.
+(The situation in D.C. is unique since the federal district is not a state and therefore does not have a governor.)

 The Insurrection Act, however, is a key exception to the law.